In final pre-election push, Biden and Trump gird for possible court battle | Politics

 "I'm hoping for a straightforward, peaceful election, a lot of people showing up," he told reporters in Pittsburgh.
 The election has prompted an unprecedented wave of litigation over whether to adjust voting rules in light of the COVID-19 pandemic.

 Trump, 74, is seeking to avoid becoming the first incumbent president to lose re-election since fellow Republican George H.W.
 Bush in 1992.
 Despite Biden's national polling lead, the race in swing states is seen as close enough that Trump could still piece together the 270 votes needed to prevail in the state-by-state Electoral College system that determines the winner.
-Trump has spent the final days of the campaign predicting victory and deriding Biden for backing restrictions that aim to slow the spread of the coronavirus.
+"I think tomorrow is going to be one of the greatest victories in the history of politics," he told a large crowd in Grand Rapids, Michigan - the same place he concluded his 2016 presidential run.

-"A vote for Biden is a vote for lockdown, misery and layoffs," he told the crowd in Scranton.
-'A LITTLE WORRIED'
+'A LITTLE WORRIED' Many Democrats said they were nervous about the results after expecting Trump to lose handily in 2016.

 "That's what a two-bit dictator does," he told a rally in Miami.
 "If you believe in democracy, you want every vote counted."
 After visits to North Carolina and Pennsylvania, Trump headed to Wisconsin and Michigan - four states he won narrowly in 2016 but that polls show could swing to Biden this year.